backes/javaslicer/README.md

 leave out the line number, then you will slice for the last value of the variables in that method.

+In this form, the instructions on the specified line are *only* added to the slice if their produced value is used by any other instruction on that line.

-If you want to slice for the execution and all data used in a specific line, then specify "*", i.e.
+The third option is to slice for the execution and all data used in a specific line.
+A slicing criterion of this form looks like this:
 > java.util.HashMap.clear:614:*

 This slice will be the transitive closure over all control and data dependences starting from